Holden railway station

-Holden railway station is a long closed railway station on the Bendigo railway in Melbourne, Victoria, Australia.
+Holden railway station is a closed railway station on the Bendigo railway in Melbourne, Victoria, Australia.
 It opened on 1 January 1860, and closed on 31 December 1860.

+Following its closure nearby residents continued to petition authorities for a station or request stop to be reintroduced but this was never adopted.
+Another proposal to construct a new 6 mi branch line from the site of the former station to Bacchus Marsh via Coimadai also did not proceed.

 Location

 Holden was located 18 mi from Melbourne; 3 mi beyond Sydenham station and 2.25 mi before Diggers Rest station, close to Holden Road.
 The station buildings were moved to Gisborne station in a contract let in 1861.